lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The cnt_molecular.data file contains information
+    The *cnt_molecular.data* file contains information
     about the positions of the carbons atoms, as well as the identity of the atoms that are linked by bonds, angles, dihedrals, and impropers constraints.

-    Save the "cnt_molecular.data" file in the same folder as your future LAMMPS input script.
+    Save the *cnt_molecular.data* file in the same folder as your future LAMMPS input script.

     We are done with the system